vegarringdal/ProteusXMLDrawing/README.md

 Experiment on trying to take dexpi xml and convert to drawing using [Paper.js](http://paperjs.org/)

+>    No files is uploaded to any third party - all work is done in the browser - important so anyone can use without beeing worried

 > Feel free to open a [discussion](https://github.com/vegarringdal/ProteusXMLDrawing/discussions) if you have ideas/question